asif31iqbal/CourseraAndroidDevelopmentLabs/ReadMe.md

 ## Fragments Lab
 - Filled in the code for dynamically deciding whether to use 2-pane layout or single pane layout using fragments.
 (All tests passed)
+- Added the necessary code so that the application maintains its state (which Friend and/or Feed is selected) after a reconfiguration